Twenkid/Theory-of-Universe-and-Mind/README.md

 * My "Forever Young" program is not inspired by Bryan Johnson's "Blueprint", but it happened that there are similarities in some aspects, such as the macronutrients ratios, intermittent fasting etc., however it is rather opposite in others and the ratios happened to be such from the beginning when I started to record and measure (July 2022) while my "program", in the initial adjustments and without recording was at least since ~ May-June 2021. (...)
 I don't take "100 pills a day" and I haven't published data yet.
 A few notes: https://artificial-mind.blogspot.com/2023/11/genius-by-verses-ai-intelligence-as.html

+* S.Grossberg, G.Carpenter.
+See for example a <a href="https://web.archive.org/web/20060519091848/http://cns.bu.edu/Profiles/Grossberg/CarGroRey1991NN.pdf">Carpenter, G.A., Grossberg, S., & Reynolds, J.H.
+(1991), ARTMAP: Supervised real-time learning and classification of nonstationary data by a self-organizing neural network </a>   https://en.wikipedia.org/wiki/Stephen_Grossberg     https://en.wikipedia.org/wiki/Gail_Carpenter

+( * We don't forget or ignore: Rao and Ballard, 1999 etc. or others which are cited by the authors of the other works and have received their credit. )

 * Versions history: +...
 22.12.2023: Intro/links/invite...
 20.12.2023: Note about Lem "Summa Technologia" etc. in the intro and a footnote.
 20.11.2023: minor edits in the intro.; 1.8.2023: + Andy Clark, Max Ramstead links ...